ideas24h/nerjawifi/site/content/_index.md

     Mifi Device Battery Charger Data plans Wifi Instructions of Use Easy delivery and return.
 Wifi on the go in Apartment, hotel, villa or  camping.
+pricing:
+  heading: Monthly subscriptions
+  description: >-
+    We make it easy to make great coffee a part of your life.
+Choose one of our monthly subscription plans to receive great coffee at your doorstep each month.
+Contact us about more details and payment info.
+  plans:
+    - description: 'Check email and browsing.'
+      items:
+      - 10 Gb included
+      - Check your Email
+      - Browsing
+      - Up to 7 Mbps
+      - Up to 5 Devices
+      - Skype Audio compatible Video no recommended
+      - Valid up to 30 Days
+      plan: 10 Gb
+      price: '50'
+    - description: 'Email, browsing and social media'
+      items:
+        - 20 Gb included
+        - Check your Email
+        - Browsing
+        - Up to 7 Mbps
+        - Up to 5 Devices
+        - Skype Audio compatible Video no recommended
+        - Valid up to 30 Days
+      plan: 25 Gb
+      price: '90'
+    - description: Want a few tiny batches from different varieties?
+Try our custom plan
+      items:
+        - Whatever you need
+        - Green or roasted beans
+        - Unlimited varieties
+      plan: 100 Gb
+      price: '150'
 ---